 3. Get up, get down, just move it

 Maybe your routine already includes yoga or a daily run, and that’s great.
-But moving just a little bit—stretching, dancing, chasing you kid around the yard, or walking around the block, can help you reset, refocus, and make your body (and brain) feel more alive.
+But moving just a little bit—stretching, dancing, chasing your kid around the yard, or walking around the block, can help you reset, refocus and help your body (and brain) feel more alive.

 4. Turn the ringer off

 You’ve probably heard that keeping your phone out of the bedroom is a good idea, because blue light—not to mention your news feed—can disrupt healthy sleep patterns.
 But it’s not always realistic—your job or family may require that you have a phone nearby.
 If nighttime isn’t ideal, find 15 minutes a day when it is okay to not look at your phone.
 Go outside, pet your cat and savor the feeling of freedom of being disconnected.